While this tutorial covers a very basic example, there are a few key concepts that should be discussed first:

 First, we need a way to start the flow.
 That’s one of the main purposes of the Inject node—to inject a message into the flow.

-- If it’s not open already, open Node-RED in your browser at port 1880.
+- If it’s not open already, open Node-RED in your browser.

 - If using Node-RED running on your computer, you can use http://127.0.0.1:1880 or whichever address or hostname you’re using.